Matcher

 The found token starts at character 5 and ends at character 16.

-The feedback function is used to give the user feedback about the found token of your matcher.
-It can have a warning and multiple suggestions.
+The feedback function takes a single Match object as input and should return a Feedback object that provides feedback to the user about the match.
+The Feedback object can have a warning and multiple suggestions.

 Matcher libraries

-There are different matcher libraries that can extend the core matchers
+There are different matcher libraries that can extend the core matchers.
+One such library is:

 @zxcvbn-ts/matcher-pwned